The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Warning signs and how to avoid this gift card scam:

-• The tone or writing style of your “friend” or “family member” feels off.
+• Check if the tone or writing style of your “friend” or “family member” feels off.
 Trust your gut — especially if the message is clearly trying to create a sense of urgency.

 • Double-check the legitimacy of the message with its purported sender.
-Reach out (by using another format, like a text or phone call) to the person who sent you the message.
+Reach out to the person who sent you the message over text or a phone call.
 This way you can confirm whether the person really needs the gift card — or if they’ve been hacked.

 💡 Related: Have I Been Hacked?
 How To Recognize and Recover From a Hack